How To Speed Up Your Android Phone [September 2020]

 To disable apps on your application manager, you’ll want to find and select the app you wish to disable.
 We don’t have any specific suggestions since each phone includes different included applications, and what you use in your daily life is up to you.
 On our test device, we disabled apps like Slacker Radio and NFL Mobile—apps that couldn’t be uninstalled, but we had no use for it.

 Just find the app you wish to disable, tap the “Disable” button at the top of the display,” and confirm “Disable” upon the pop-up warning about errors in other apps.
-Though the app will still take up room on your phone’s internal storage—Slacker, for example, uses 40MB of our phone’s storage—you’ll be satisfied to see that the app no longer can update, push notifications, or run in the background.
+Though the app will still take up room on your phone’s internal storage you’ll be satisfied to see that the app no longer can update, push notifications, or run in the background.

 Clear Your Cached Data